Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

 Our ultimate goal is to solve negatively a question that was posed in \cite{KSY07} and reformulated in \cite{Yam14b} as in the form of Question \ref{CFLMV-refine-k=1}.
-For this purpose, we will prove the main theorem (Theorem \ref{UCFL2V-by-CFLSV}).
-As an example of a no-refinable function for the theorem, we will present a special function, called $h_3$, which belongs to $\ucfltwov$ (shown in Section \ref{sec:example-function}), and then give an explanation of why no refinement of this function is found in $\cflsv$, resulting in the main theorem, namely, $\ucfltwov\not\sqsubseteq_{ref}\cflsv$.
-To simplify our proof, we will introduce a model of colored automata, which have no output tapes but have ``colors'' to specify their outcomes (in Section \ref{sec:colored-automata}).
-We will conduct a combinatorial analysis on a stack history of the colored automaton in Section \ref{sec:case-one}--\ref{sec:case-two}.
+For this purpose, we intend to prove the main theorem (Theorem \ref{UCFL2V-by-CFLSV}).
+As an example of a non-refinable function that witnesses the theorem, we will present a special function, called $h_3$, which belongs to $\ucfltwov$ (shown in Section \ref{sec:example-function}), and then give an explanation of why no refinement of this function is found in $\cflsv$, resulting in the main theorem, namely, $\ucfltwov\not\sqsubseteq_{ref}\cflsv$.
+To simplify our proof, we will introduce in Section \ref{sec:colored-automata} a computational model of \emph{colored automata}, which have no output tapes but have ``colors'' to specify their outcomes.
+We will conduct a combinatorial analysis on a stack history of such colored automata in Section \ref{sec:case-one}--\ref{sec:case-two}.